tabarra/txAdmin/docs/events.md

 This event was deprecated on v5.0.0, and on v5.2.0 new events were added to replace this one.

 ## txAdmin:event:configChanged (v4.0)
-Called when the txAdmin settings change in a way that could be relevant for the server.
+Broadcasted when the txAdmin settings change in a way that could be relevant for the server.
 Event Data: this event has no data.
 At the moment, this is only used to signal the txAdmin in-game Menu if the configured language has changed, and can be used to easily test custom language files without requiring a server restart.

 ## txAdmin:events:healedPlayer (v4.8)
-Called when a heal event is triggered for a player/whole server.
+Broadcasted when a heal event is triggered for a player/whole server.
 This is most useful for servers running "ambulance job" or other resources that keep a player unconscious even after the health being restored to 100%.
 Event Data:
 - `id`: The ID of the healed player, or `-1` if the entire server was healed.

 ## txAdmin:events:announcement (v4.8)
-Called when an announcement is made using txAdmin.
+Broadcasted when an announcement is made using txAdmin.
 Can be used with the convar `txAdmin-hideDefaultAnnouncement` to display custom announcement notifications.
 Event Data:
 - `author`: The name of the admin or `txAdmin`.
 - `message`: The message of the broadcast.

 ## txAdmin:events:serverShuttingDown (v4.15)
-Called when the server is about to shut down.
+Broadcasted when the server is about to shut down.
 This can be triggered in a scheduled and unscheduled stop or restart, by an admin or by the system.
 Event Data:
 - `delay`: How many milliseconds txAdmin will wait before killing the server process.